1. What is APON?

 Key Features

-• Explicit Type Support: You can explicitly specify the data type for a value, ensuring the accuracy and stability of configuration values.
+,), and quotes can be omitted if the value contains no spaces or special characters, resulting in concise and clear code. - Explicit Type Support: You can explicitly specify the data type for a value, ensuring the accuracy and stability of configuration values.

-• Hierarchical Data Structure: Braces ({ }) can be used to structure data hierarchically, allowing for the systematic representation of complex configurations.
+{ }) can be used to structure data hierarchically, allowing for the systematic representation of complex configurations. - Long String Support: Supports a

-• Comment Support: The # character can be used to add comments to the code.
+#character can be used to add comments to the code.
 It must be written on a new line.

 2. Basic Syntax